Traecp/DEVA/README.md

 ==========================
 + Requirements (all of these packages must be in 32 bits for python 2.7):

-	- pythonxy (https://code.google.com/p/pythonxy/) -- carefully check if mayavi (a part of ETS) is installed with.
+	- pythonxy (https://code.google.com/p/pythonxy/) -- carefully check if mayavi (a part of ETS) is installed with (see the wiki page for detail).
 If not, you have to install mayavi.

 	- fabio (https://pypi.python.org/pypi/fabio),